zfogg/libbin/README.markdown

 - **No shortcuts**: Even simple tasks like "shift left" become manual array element copying
 - **Interface boundary**: Only `binNew()`/`binToInt()` are allowed minimal violations to cross the integer↔binary boundary
 - **Pure computation**: Once you have `bin` numbers, everything uses your constraint-faithful operations
+- **Loop control exception**: Foundation functions (like `binEQ`, `binAdd`) use simple integer loops to prevent circular dependencies, while higher-level functions can use bin arithmetic for loop control

 **What We Successfully Achieve** ✅
 - ✅ **Pure bit manipulation**: All core operations built from logical operations only